teebow1e/guide-sideloading-ios-mac/README.md

 > Note: This guide requires you to have a MacOS device with Xcode installed.

+> Note 2: Due to the limitation of a free developer certificate, certain advanced entitlements and app extensions (such as Network Extensions or Push Notifications) may be restricted or unavailable.
+This is the common cause of "installation of stuck at 49%", "AMDeviceSecureInstallApplication".

 ## Requirements
 - macOS with Xcode + Command Line Tools (`codesign`, `security`, `PlistBuddy`).
 - `ios-deploy`: `brew install ios-deploy`.